-The Visible Infrared Imaging Radiometer Suite (VIIRS) Corrected Reflectance imagery is available only as near real-time (NRT) imagery.
-The imagery can be visualized in NASA's Worldview, Global Imagery Browse Services (GIBS) and Rapid Response.
+The VIIRS Corrected Reflectance imagery is available only as NRT imagery.
+The imagery can be visualized in NASA's Worldview and Global Imagery Browse Services (GIBS).
 The sensor resolution is 750m and 375m (M Bands are 750m, I Bands are 375m), imagery resolution is 250m, temporal resolution is daily and temporal availability for viewing in GIBS/Worldview is November 24, 2015 - present.
 View True Color (I1, M4, M3) in Worldview.

 This combination is used to map snow and ice.
 Snow and ice are very reflective in the visible part of the spectrum (Band M3), and very absorbent in Bands I3 and M11 (short-wave infrared, or SWIR).
 This band combination is good for distinguishing liquid water from frozen water, for example, clouds over snow, ice cloud versus water cloud; or floods from dense vegetation.
 This layer is similar to the MODIS Corrected Reflectance Bands 3, 6, 7 layer.

-The Visible Infrared Imaging Radiometer Suite (VIIRS) Corrected Reflectance imagery is available only as NRT imagery.
+The VIIRS Corrected Reflectance imagery is available only as NRT imagery.
 The imagery can be visualized in Worldview and GIBS.
 The sensor resolution is 750m and 375m (M Bands are 750m, I Bands are 375m), imagery resolution is 250m, temporal resolution is daily and temporal availability for viewing in GIBS/Worldview is November 24, 2015 - present.
 View False Color (M3, I3, M11) in Worldview.

 Snow and Ice